 If you'll be adding lots of information to the client area, then you might prefer a more structured and interactive layout.
 That's where Posts Table Pro comes in:

-The Posts Table Pro plugin takes the contents of your client portal categories, and dynamically lists it in a searchable table with filters.
-As well as the instant AJAX search box, you can add dropdown fitlers above the table.
+The Posts Table Pro plugin takes the contents of your WordPress portal categories and dynamically lists them in a searchable table with filters.
+As well as the instant AJAX search box, you can add dropdown filters above the table.
 It provides a much easier way for clients to quickly find the information they need.

 Where to get the plugin

-Whether you’d like to create a private client area for the different types of clients you work with or a separate client area for individual clients, Password Protected Categories makes it possible.
+Whether you’d like to create your own client portal area for the different types of clients you work with or a separate client area for individual clients, Password Protected Categories make it possible.
 The best part is that the plugin is incredibly flexible and intuitive which means you can tweak it to fit your specific needs and requirements.
-This is a great way to simplify back-end client management.
+This is a great way to streamline back-end client management.